-- People who do impressions of multiple characters throughout the song, including Brian Hull (cartoon characters), Joshiiwuh, Kevin Barbare (Star Trek), Paul Vlahos (including an a cappella version and outtakes) & Rick Miller (the “most annoying voices” in music)
+- People who do impressions of multiple characters throughout the song, including Brian Hull (cartoon characters), Joshiiwuh, Kevin Barbare (Star Trek), Paul Vlahos (including some outtakes) & Rick Miller (the “most annoying voices” in music)

 - BBC charity telethon performances by various stars on Comic Relief 1993, and the newsreaders on Children In Need 2005.

 - ApologetiX – Bethlehemian Rhapsody – A Christian adaptation of the song.